 Sciatica is a common condition that can occur after a traumatic accident.
 Whether from a car accident, a slip and fall, or some other type of accident, the pain of sciatica may not always respond to treatment.
 Our firm has worked with many clients who suffered sciatica as a result of their accident, and we are familiar with how frustrating it can be to find yourself with a seemingly permanent condition due to another person’s negligence.
-If you or someone you care about is dealing with sciatica from an accident, please contact attorney Ivan Diamond to discuss your legal options.
+If you or someone you care about is dealing with sciatica from an accident, please contact spinal cord injury attorney Ivan Diamond to discuss your legal options.

 Signs of Sciatica